ABOUT THEATRE DIRECT

 Theatre Direct’s work has been recognized with numerous Dora Mavor Moore Award nominations and won 6 Dora Mavor Moore Awards for outstanding Production in the TYA category, 10 Chalmers Canadian Play Awards, as well as, the Canada Council Theatre for Young Audiences Prize.

 - To commission, develop, produce and present theatre for young people that empowers, educates and inspires.

 - To nurture our audience’s appreciation of the arts through and each other through accessible community and education programs.

 Our work is driven by a belief that young people deserve truth not diversion, that they have a cultural right to meaningful content and compelling, relevant theatre.
-We view our audience as thinking, feeling, complex individuals, not a market, not just future audiences but our present audience that needs and demands theatre that engages all their faculties and feelings.
+We view our audience as thinking, feeling, complex individuals, not as a market.
+Our future audiences and our present audience need and demand theatre that engages all their faculties and feelings.

 Theatre Direct Canada sees its role as an innovator and a leader in the development and production of sophisticated and uncompromising theatre conceived especially for young audiences.
 We embrace a spirit of experimentation in our work and believe in pushing the boundaries of theatre for young people to include a range of disciplines and forms including dance, music, opera, puppetry and performance based installation work.

 Theatre Direct views educators and parents as partners in the mission to empower and educate young people through theatre and arts education.
 We play a strong advocacy role within our community and strive to raise awareness of the importance of investment in theatre and arts experience for children and youth.

 Click here for recent happenings at Theatre Direct!